Patient education: High blood pressure in adults (Beyond the Basics)

 Blood pressure is reported as the systolic pressure over diastolic pressure (eg, 120/70 or 120 over 70).

 Untreated high blood pressure increases the strain on the heart and arteries, eventually causing organ damage.
-High blood pressure increases the risk of heart failure, heart attack (myocardial infarction), and stroke.
+High blood pressure increases the risk of heart failure, heart attack (myocardial infarction), stroke, and kidney failure.

 HIGH BLOOD PRESSURE DEFINITION

 Normal blood pressure — Less than 120 over less than 80

 Prehypertension — 121 to 139 over 81 to 89

 People with prehypertension are at increased risk of developing hypertension and cardiovascular complications, but drugs used to lower blood pressure are not known to be beneficial in people with prehypertension.